MichaelScottKittenCo/MichaelScottKittenCo.github.io/_pages/about.md

 ***

-## It was an unremarkable Sunday in April when a kitten ran through the Ryan's yard and up their driveway.
+## It was an unremarkable Sunday in April when a kitten ran through the Ryans' yard and up their driveway.

 ![hello new friend](/assets/photos/2019-04-20_21-53-54_951.jpg "Hello friend")